SmartCGPA

 Common Mistakes to Avoid

 CGPA compresses marks into grade bands (O, A1, A2, B1…).
 Two students who score 91% and 99% in a course both receive an O grade and contribute identically to the CGPA — no information about the raw difference is preserved.
+When you reverse this with a formula, both students get the same converted percentage (95% using CBSE ×9.5 for a CGPA of 10.0), even though their actual performance differed by 8 percentage points.

 Institutional formulas can include rounding offsets

-Rounding rules shift the final result by 0.5–1%
+Rounding rules shift the result by 0.5–1%

-Official transcripts are always the primary reference
+Official transcripts remain the primary reference

 What to Do Next